Department of Languages, Literature, and Philosophy

 Ph.D., Modern Thought and Literature; Humanities—Stanford University

-Before coming to TSU, Dr. Davis was a Mellon Postdoctoral Teachig and Research Fellow for two years at the Africana Studies and Research Center at Cornell University and an Associate Professor of English a Iowa State University.
-Her interests include: American Literature with an emphasis on African American Literature; Multicultural American Literature; Modern Literature; Film; Environmental Literature; South African Literature
+Before coming to TSU, Dr. Davis was a Mellon Postdoctoral Teaching and Research Fellow for two years at the Africana Studies and Research Center at Cornell University and an Associate Professor of English at Iowa State University.
+Her interests include: American Literature with an emphasis on African American Literature; Multicultural American Literature; Modern Literature; Film; Environmental Literature; South African Literature.

 She has also been a participant in NEH Summer Seminars and Institutes at University of Chicago (Topic: Culture and Communication in Early Islamic Communities); UC Berkeley (Topic: Race and Slavery in American Literature); Indiana University (Topic: Post-Colonial Literature); CUNY Grad Center (Topic: Emergent/Multicultural American Literature); College of New Jersey (Topic: African American Literature)

 The White Image in the Black Mind: A Study of African American Literature (Greenwood Press, 2000), named one of the Outstanding Books of 2000 by Choice, the official review journal of the Association of Academic and Research Libraries.

 South Africa: A Botched Civilization?
 Racial Conflict and Identity in Selected South African Novels (University Press of America, 1997).

 Co-author with Anne Richards, “Fighting for ‘Deep Change’ in the Quest for Diversity: Iowa State University’s Multicultural Learning Community” in Education Landscapes in the 21st Century: Cross-cultural Challenges and Multi-disciplinary Perspectives

 , Eds.
 Iris Guske and Bruce C. Swaffield.
 (Cambridge Scholars Publishing, 2008).